Skip to Main

 Psychiatry

 This is a four-week course offering a combination of experiences caring for psychiatric patients.
 This course is designed to allow the student to obtain practical experience and assume patient care responsibilities in the continuing care of patients in a psychiatric setting.
 While on this course, students will learn the diagnostic criteria for common psychiatric disorders as outlined in the DSM-5.
-Completion of online Medication-Assisted Treatment (MAT) Training, Part 1, is required.
+Completion of 8 hour online training in Medications for Opiod Use Disorder (MOUD) is required.

 Infectious Disease